| Anatomy of Adultery - 15 Steps of Unfaithfulness

 at first, but more and more we knew it really did mean something

+to us."
 "We would laugh and talk about how it seemed like we

 were "made for each other" so much.
 Then we'd tease